 Homology Computation - Software and Examples

 Throughout my academic career, I have put a lot of work into software for the computation of homology of cubical sets, chain complexes and chain maps.
-To begin with, I implemented the algorithm by Kaczynski, Mrozek and Slusarek for the computation of homology of finitely generated free chain complexes and chain maps on them.
+To begin with, I implemented a generalization of the algorithm by Kaczynski, Mrozek and Slusarek for the computation of homology of finitely generated free chain complexes and chain maps on them.
 This program was part of my master dissertation in computer science written under direction of Professor Marian Mrozek and completed in 1999.

 • support for cubical sets that are not necessarily unions of cubes of maximal dimension,